Gwadar: Population

 As Gwadar was part of Sultanate of Oman during the British rule, it was excluded from all the censuses of British India.
 According to the records of Oman from 1945, the Gwadar city had a population of 5,875.
 The population of the city has risen to approximately 85,000 as of 2014.
 In the 2017 census, Gwadar city had a total population of 90,762.

 The population of city in 2023 was 70,852 according to the 2023 Census of Pakistan.
 The population of Gwadar tehsil was 147,041 (2023).

-Languages
+Gwadar has a diverse history attracting a mix of Baluchi, Kashmiri, Pashtun and Sindhis people throughout history.
+These various groups assimilated into local culture and are now considered native today.
+The Omani Massar also known as the "Omani Turban" was brought to Gwadar by Kashmiris who later brought it to Oman.